- Chart

 Bid-Ask Spread

-The bid-ask spread for VWOB is typically narrow, reflecting its significant AUM and trading activity, making it cost-effective to trade.
+The bid-ask spread for VWOB is typically narrow, indicating efficient pricing and relatively low trading costs for investors.

 Market Dynamics